arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/display-output-webgl/content.md

 There are two ways to get the container, either through `foundriesFactories` or downloading the container from [portenta-containers repository](https://github.com/arduino/portenta-containers)

+**With Foundries:**

-If you use [Foundries.io](https://www.foundries.io) you just can switch the current `target` of your device to `x-kiosk-imx8-webgl` by switching the app from a terminal on your computer:
+If you use [Foundries.io](https://www.foundries.io) you can switch the current `target` of your device to `x-kiosk-imx8-webgl` by switching the app from a terminal on your computer:

 ```
 //Change the app to an existing one